 Several cars later, however, a border guard came running out to me, pointing into the new country and shouting, “OK, you go!”
 So I loaded up the bike, one of the officials stamped my carnet (with rather bad grace, I might add) and waved me away.
 I rode out, stunned at what had just happened and giving my guardian angel a huge pat on the back.
 As you can imagine, I never tried that one again!

 Other ‘games’ to look out for at crossings are those to do with documents.
 A friend of mine was stumped at the border crossing into Congo.
 He handed over his paper work for inspection, as requested.
 The immigration officer leafed through it until he came to Ian’s yellow fever certificate.
-In full view of Ian, he took that out and put it on his knee guard came running out to me, pointing into the new country the officials stamped my carnet stumped at the border crossing into low fever certificate.
-In full view of Ian, under the desk.
-“No,” the o cial said.
+In full view of Ian, he took that out and put it on his knee under the desk.
+“No,” the official said.
 “You cannot enter.
 I do not see your yellow fever certificate here.”
 The official then advised that for a fee he’d arrange for a new document to be made out.
 With no choice at this border, Ian handed over the fee and was told to come back in an hour.
 His new certificate was, of course, his original one.

 Border towns can be enthrallingly fascinating.
-I’ve met some real characters in the local eateries, smugglers, escapees from the law, runaway husbands, customer from the law, runaway husbands, chants and truck drivers.
+I’ve met some real characters in the local eateries, smugglers, escapees from the law, runaway husbands, merchants and truck drivers.
 The latter are great people to link up with if you can.
 They have a wealth of information about the crossing and the likely mood of the officials.
 They will know a good food stall, the condition of the road onwards, petrol availability and so on.
 They are usually great fun, too.
 Buy a beer or three for them and their stories can have tears rolling down your face.
 Some of these guys are great observers of life.
 On several occasions I’ve actually been helped through a border by them the next day.
-Talking to local truckers will Talking to local truckers will also help you to think about how many for paperwork copies. miles you intend to ride each day.
+Talking to local truckers will also help you to think about how many miles you intend to ride each day.
 This often changes from country to country.
 250 miles in India is a very long day.
 100 miles in North Africa can be as much as you’ll want to handle… Picking the truck driver’s brains helps you to start working this out.